Create a booklet about your favourite author.

 Passport to the world

-Create a piece of work to demonstrate your knowledge of Australia.
+Create a piece of work to demonstrate your knowledge of SWEDEN.

 Please read every day at home and ask an adult to sign your diary.